SebastianUA/terraform/google_cloud_platform/examples/google_dns/README.md

-# Work with AWS GOOGLE_DNS via terraform
+# Work with GOOGLE_DNS via terraform

 A terraform module for making GOOGLE_DNS.